chas-academy/u02-redesign-team3/README.md

 The project is built as the second assignment in the course HTML & CSS at Chas Academy.
 The main purpose is to remake Konstnärsnämndens website.

+During the interviews at the start of this project we found that the users main pain points were that the original page was difficult to navigate and there was too much information being displayed at once.

+The design we created was made with the intention of simplifying the navigation, gathering the most important and interesting links in one place and minimizing the amount of text displayed at once on every page.

 ## Work process

 The project was built in 6 sprints.
 The first sprint included interviews.